websanco/liferay-learn/docs/dxp/7.x/en/installation-and-upgrades/maintaining-a-liferay-dxp-installation/patching-liferay/installing-patches.md

 ## Preparing to Patch DXP on an Application Server

-If you installed DXP on an application server, you must first install and configure the Patching Tool before patching DXP.
+If you installed DXP on an application server, you must first install and configure the Patching Tool.

 1. [Install the Patching Tool](./installing-the-patching-tool.md), if you have not yet installed it.